 Request for Information (RFIs)

 Managing RFIs without construction management software can be challenging to track.
-Construction management software provides you with a template, and by following instructions, you can create RFIs more easily.
+Construction management software provides a template; you can create RFIs more easily by following instructions.
 Also, this tool allows you to share documents via email and the software’s cloud.

 Job costing and project finances

-Software lets you estimate project costs and feasibility by breaking expenses down by categories, whether it’s by unit cost, production function, or by using the empirical cost inference method.
-Production function estimating in particular shows both labor costs and total costs.
+The software lets you estimate project costs and feasibility by breaking expenses down by categories, whether by unit cost, production function, or by using the empirical cost inference method.
+Production function estimating, in particular, shows labor and total costs.

 Manual cost estimates can be time-consuming.
 Rather than delegating people onto this task, construction resource management software can estimate a construction project’s cost more accurately.